Leadership qualities: do you know how to be a leader?

 I recognize it's a bold move — some would say career limiting — to publicly proclaim my disinterest in what most professionals think is the pinnacle of any career worth having.

 It could prevent me from obtaining a high-paying senior level opportunity overseeing important initiatives with a dozen or so direct reports at my beck and call.

-But that's the beauty of the simple life I choose to live.
+But that's the beauty of living with intention.
 I eliminate subpar options — even if it defies social norms — so I can go all in on the few things that matter most.

 In a sense, my priority is to be a leader of self.
 In the mere act of mastering personal excellence I can indirectly inspire and influence many people — as an example rather than an authority figure.

 If you don't naturally have these essential leadership qualities, maybe that's ok.
 Perhaps accepting this vs. forcing yourself to be something you aren't will open the door to more fulfilling opportunities in your career.

 Want to sharpen your leadership skills or perhaps leave leadership to others to pursue a more fitting role?
 Schedule a complimentary coaching session or access over 100 personal development resources, and step confidently into your own sense of purpose.